 The speed difference between manual and electric stapling is dramatic.
 While you might achieve 30-40 staples per minute by hand, electric models easily exceed 100 staples per minute with consistent quality.
 Professional users report productivity increases of 200-300% when switching from manual to electric staplers for large projects.

 Modern electric staplers can detect paper thickness and automatically adjust power output.
 This feature, found in higher-end models, prevents both incomplete stapling and paper damage.
-The sensors work by measuring resistance as the staple penetrates the document stack.
+The sensors work by measuring resistance as the staple penetrates the document stack, ensuring compatibility with labeling and organization systems.

 Expert Tips for Maximizing Electric Stapler Performance